Rekeem Harper

 Rekeem Jordan Harper (born 8 March 2000) is an English professional footballer who plays as a midfielder for club Barrow.
 He represented England up to under-19 level.

 Born in Birmingham, Harper came through the Academy at West Bromwich Albion, turning professional after making his first appearance in the Premier League in August 2017.
 He spent much of the first half of the 2017–18 season on loan at Blackburn Rovers.
 He was named West Brom's Young Player of the Year for the 2018–19 campaign and made ten Championship appearances as the club secured promotion back to the Premier League at the end of the 2019–20 season.
 He spent the second half of the 2020–21 season on loan at Birmingham City.
 He was sold to League One club Ipswich Town for a £500,000 fee in June 2021.
 He spent the second half of the 2021–22 season on loan at Crewe Alexandra and the whole of the 2022–23 season at Exeter City.
 He left Ipswich and spent the 2023–24 season with Burton Albion before he joined Port Vale in November 2024.
 He was promoted out of League Two with the club at the end of the 2024–25 season.
-He joined Barrow in June 2025.
+He joined Barrow in June 2025, with whom he was relegated with.